Timmeey86/FS22_ForestryHelper/README.md

-# FS22_TreeValueInfo
+# FS22 Forestry Helper (formerly "Tree Value Info")

 ## Mod description

-This mod calculates the current value of a tree or a piece of wood and displays that information while looking at the tree or piece of wood.
+This mod provides helpful information on trees and logs and helps in making cuts at precise length intervals.

 Detailed info on quality, value and wood chip potential.
 Visible with or without chainsaw:
 ![](screenshots/screen1.png)